 Content Management System (CMS)

-Web designers seldom build websites from scratch by writing HTML, CSS and Java code nowadays.
+Web designers seldom build websites from scratch by writing HTML, CSS, and Java code nowadays.
 Using a CMS is a much more efficient way of rapidly designing and building reliable, maintainable websites.
-There are a wide variety of CMS available with different licensing options.
-Free ones such as WordPress, Drupal and Joomla are open-source and have lots of community support.
-Other solutions such as Kentico starts at $4,500 just for the basic version, and can easily go up to $20,000 or more if you require more functionalities.
-Another option, of course, is free website builders, but they’re a waste of time in our humble opinion.
+There is a wide variety of CMS available with different licensing options.
+Free ones such as WordPress, Drupal, and Joomla are open-source and have lots of community support.
+Other solutions such as Kentico start at $4,500 just for the basic version and can easily go up to $20,000 or more if you require more functionalities.
+Another option, of course, is free website builders, but they’re a waste of time, in our humble opinion.

 Cost for CMS: $0 and up

 Once your website is designed and developed, you need to pay for the ongoing hosting of your site.
-Cheapest hosting plans start at around US$ 5 monthly, but don’t be tempted because they are often oversold, over-promised and under-supported.
-You’ll just end up with a slow website that your customers hate.
-Instead, look for a hosting provider like us that has local servers, uses fast solid-state harddrive and provides SSL security certificate.
+Cheapest hosting plans start at around US$ 5 monthly but don’t be tempted because they are often oversold, over-promised and under-supported.
+You’ll end up with a slow website that your customers hate.
+Instead, look for a hosting provider like us that has local servers, uses a fast solid-state hard drive, and provides an SSL security certificate.
 Search engines such as Google take both speed and security into consideration when ranking websites.
-If your website is monitored and managed by an agency, there will also be additional cost involved.
+If your website is monitored and managed by an agency, there will also be additional costs involved.

 Cost of hosting: $5 and up per month.